 “US businesses are looking for new ways to drive revenue, design great customer experiences and accelerate to market,” said Mark Orttung, Nexient CEO.
 “Nexient’s Agile approach makes this possible by collaborating in real-time with world-class developers right here in America.”

 While headquartered in Silicon Valley, Nexient’s delivery centers are based in Midwestern cities like Ann Arbor, Michigan and Kokomo, Indiana.
 Nexient runs Agile boot camps for clients as well as its own staff, and often builds hybrid teams of Nexient and client developers to accelerate Agile adoption.
-The company specializes in supporting clients transitioning to a “product mindset,” tapping insights, methodologies and metrics from product development rather than traditional IT project management.
+The company specializes in supporting clients transitioning to a product-minded development approach—tapping insights, methodologies and metrics from consumer tech product development, rather than traditional IT project management.

 “In a cluttered marketplace, CIOs will welcome this guidance on selecting the right partner to help drive their Agile and DevOps agenda,” said Orttung.